 Guided hikes can help you see more than you might on your own.
-If the company is driving you to the site, be sure to ask about drive times; they can be long.
+If the company is driving you to the site, be sure to ask about drive times; they can be fairly lengthy for some hikes.

 Friends of Haleakala National Park.
 This nonprofit offers day and overnight trips into the volcanic crater.
 The purpose of your trip, the service work itself, isn't too much—mostly native planting, removing invasive plants, and light cabin maintenance.
 An interpretive park ranger accompanies each trip, taking you to places you'd otherwise miss and teaching you about the native flora and fauna.
 HI.
 808/876–1673. www.fhnp.org.